AV306/litecord/README.md

 ### Local

 Clone the repo, then open `index.html` in a web browser.
+No fancy runtimes or servers!